Finding Positivity Despite Chronic Illness

 Before I jump into how I found ways to live a more positive life, even in the face of chronic illness, I want to introduce myself.
 I’m Shannon of Simply Shannonagins, a lifestyle and wellness blog focused on living your best life despite sometimes insurmountable challenges.

-So now that you know a little bit about me, I want to talk about finding positivity in the face of incurable illness.
-I know that doesn’t exactly sounds “positive”, but hear me out.
+So now that you know a little bit about me, I want to talk about finding positivity despite chronic illness.
+I know that doesn’t exactly sound “positive”, but hear me out.
 The fact is, many illnesses are incurable.
 I personally live with fibromyalgia and interstitial cystitis every day.
 These are considered “chronic” illnesses because there are no cures, just management strategies.
 That’s not negativity; it’s just simply reality.
 But luckily there are management methods and symptom treatments.
 Through these, as well as complete lifestyle changes, I’ve managed to get my symptoms under control and am now back to living a somewhat normal life.
 For that, I am incredibly grateful.

 Another thing I’m grateful for is the new mindset I’ve developed through this healing process.
 While I remain realistic about the lack of cures for both of my conditions, and many other chronic illnesses out there, I am optimistic about ways I can make my life as good as possible, despite sometimes debilitating symptoms.
 And I am also optimistic about the possibility of remission, which is an incredibly exciting prospect.